pericpalots/twissandra-python3/README.md

 ### Create a virtual Python environment with Twissandra's dependencies

-First, make sure to have virtualenv installed.
+First, make sure to have virtualenv (venv) installed.
 If it isn't installed already, this should do the trick:

-    sudo easy_install -U virtualenv
+    sudo apt get install python3-venv

 Now let's create a new virtual environment, and begin using it:

-    virtualenv twiss
+    python3 -m venv twiss
     source twiss/bin/activate

-We should install pip, so that we can more easily install Twissandra's dependencies into our new virtual environment:
+From now on we will use pip, so that we can more easily install Twissandra's dependencies into our new virtual environment:

-    easy_install -U pip

-Now let's install all of the dependencies:
+    sudo apt get install python3-pip

     pip install -U -r twissandra/requirements.txt